 What’s the best way to use essential oils for headaches?

-Just be sure to avoid your eyes, she says, as essential oils can cause burning.
-And make sure you’re buying the purest oils possible, adds Dr. Elmore.
+You should also make sure you’re buying the purest oils possible, adds Dr. Elmore.
 “Many oils sold over-the-counter are adulterated by solvents and extenders, or even altered entirely,” she says.
 “It is so important that the oil you use comes from the whole plant and is unaltered with nothing added and nothing taken away.
 There is a synergistic effect among all components within every plant that help support the primary therapeutic functions of the botanical.”
 Because when it comes to headaches, we need all the therapeutic juju we can get.

 Loading More Posts...